Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 7. script that adds execution permission to the owner, the group owner and the other users, to the file hello
+File 8. script that sets the permission Owner: no permission at all Group: no permission at all Other users: all the permissions